gradle/community/docs/events/gsoc/2025/configuration-cache-and-lock-contention.md

  ### 1. Nebula Gradle Lint Plugin (`gradle-lint-plugin`)

 * **Problem:** The plugin's primary violation of Configuration Cache principles was its direct reference to the Project object and its use of project.configurations to resolve dependencies at configuration time.
 The direct Project reference has been successfully removed.
 However, refactoring the usage of project.configurations is still outstanding, as this part of the work requires a more significant redesign of the plugin's logic.

 * **Approach to Fix:** The core approach was to decouple tasks and services from Gradle's live, non-serializable Project object during the task's execution phase.
 This was achieved through a consistent, two-pattern strategy:
 Operate on Data Snapshots: The primary fix was to create simple, serializable data containers (ProjectInfo and ProjectTree).
-These classes act as a "snapshot" of the necessary data, which is safely extracted from the Project object during the configuration phase using Gradle's lazy Provider API.
+These classes act as a "snapshot" of the necessary data, which is safely extracted from the Project object at the end of configuration phase using Gradle's lazy Provider API.
 Services like LintService were refactored to be stateless, receiving these data snapshots as input instead of the Project object itself.
 Defer Access with a Supplier: For rare cases where a rule absolutely required the live Project model at execution time, the fix was to inject a Supplier<Project>.
 This lightweight, serializable object provides a "recipe" to get the Project object on-demand, isolating the non-cache-friendly logic and allowing the rest of the process to be cached.
 This strategy was applied consistently across all classes.
 The future work plan is to continue this pattern by creating new data projections for Project.configurations and refactoring the remaining rules incrementally.

 * **Technical Write-up:** A detailed blog post explaining the refactoring process for this plugin was published here: [Supporting Configuration Cache - my learnings from the Nebula Lint Plugin](https://dev.to/gradle-community/unlocking-configuration-cache-with-gsoc-contributor-374l).

 * **Pull Request:** [#433](https://github.com/nebula-plugins/gradle-lint-plugin/pull/433)